gerardbyrne/katacoda-scenarios/html/intro.md

 ## IMPORTANT INFORMATION NEEDED TO PREVIEW THE HTML PAGES

-Whilst HTML is supported 'straight out of the box' in Visual Studio Code and the editor helps us code correctly **there is no HTML preview** without installing an extension.
-So we need to install a extension such as **HTML Preview** from the **VS Code Marketplace**.
+Whilst HTML is supported 'straight out of the box' in Visual Studio Code and the editor helps us code correctly, **there is no HTML preview** without installing an extension.
+So, we need to install a extension such as **HTML Preview** from the **VS Code Marketplace**.

-So, in step 1 there will be instructions on how to install **HTML Preview** and how to switch between our HTML code and the web page preview.
+When we come to step 1 there will be instructions on how to install **HTML Preview** and how to switch between our HTML code and the web page preview.
 After doing this installation in step 1 there will be no need to repeat it for the other steps as HTML Preview will be avaliable until we close or refresh the scenario.
-The steps are shown below for reference and will be duplicated in step 1 as it is at this stage that Visual Studio Code is opened.
+The steps are shown below for reference and will be duplicated in step 1 as it is at this stage Visual Studio Code is opened.

 ### Installing HTML Preview

 With Visual Studio Code open:

-- click on the **Extensions** icon
+- click on the **Extensions** icon.
 ![VS Code Extensions icon!](./assets/images/marketplaceicon.png "VS Code Extensions icon")

-- type HTML Preview in the search box
+- type HTML Preview in the search box.
-- choose the HTML Preview extension that appears at the top, as shown in the image
+- choose the HTML Preview extension that appears at the top, as shown in the image.
   ![HTML Preview Extension!](./assets/images/htmlpreview.png "HTML Preview Extension")
-- click on the **Install** button
+- click on the **Install** button.
-- click on the Reload button, to reload the Visual Studio Code editor
+- click on the Reload button, to reload the Visual Studio Code editor.
     ![Reload Visual Studio Code editor!](./assets/images/reload.png "Reload Visual Studio Code editor")

 Now when we have our HTML code open in Visual Studio Code we can preview it by using the command relevant to our computer: